Secludedly/ZE-FusionBot/README.md

 ## SWITCH MANAGEMENT
 `screenon` // Turns your Switch screen on. <br />
 `screenoff` // Turns your Switch screen off. <br />
-`sysdvr` // Opens SysDVR to view live video of your Switch, with setup instructions. <br />
+`sysdvr` // Opens <a href="https://github.com/exelix11/SysDVR">SysDVR</a> to view live video of your Switch, with setup instructions. <br />
-`sbr` // Opens SysBotRemote, a GUI that emulates buttons presses on the Switch, with instructions. <br />
+`sbr` // Opens <a href="https://github.com/Secludedly/Switch-Remote-For-PC">Switch Remote For PC</a>, a GUI that emulates buttons presses on the Switch, with instructions. <br />
 `video` // Shows a video gif of your current Switch screen. <br />
 `peek` // Shows an image of your current Switch screen. <br />
 `setStick <IP> <Coordinates>` // Sets the stick to the specified position. <br />